Wexford County, Michigan

 Wexford County is a county in the Northern Lower Peninsula of the U.S. state of Michigan.
-As of the 2020 United States Census, the population was 33,673.
+As of the 2020 United States census, the population was 33,673.
 The seat of Wexford County is Cadillac, which is also the county's largest city.

 Wexford County is largely covered by the Manistee National Forest, and thus is heavily wooded.
 The Manistee River flows from east to west in the north of the county.
 Briar Hill, the highest point in Michigan's Lower Peninsula, is located in northwestern Wexford County, at 1,706 ft.

 The county is the location of the first known sighting of the Michigan Dogman, in 1887.

 History

-The county was established by the Michigan Legislature in 1840 as Kautawaubet County, after a Potawatomi phrase meaning "broken tooth," and the name of a local Potawatomi chief.
+The county was established by the Michigan Legislature in 1840 as Kautawaubet County, from gaa-dawaabide meaning "broken tooth" in the Anishinaabe language, which was the name of a local Potawatomi chief.
 In 1843, legislators renamed the county Wexford, after County Wexford in Ireland.

 In 1851, Wexford County was attached to Grand Traverse County for administrative purposes.
 It was then attached to Manistee County in 1855, before being organized on its own in 1869.